 - Powdered Neocate products contain corn syrup solids

-- Maltodextrin is structurally similar to corn syrup solids, though slightly more refined.
+- Maltodextrin is structurally similar to corn syrup solids, though slightly more refined and broken down.

-- Some of the carbohydrate in liquid Neocate products comes from sucrose (table sugar) that comes from beets.
+- Some of the carbohydrate in Neocate Splash comes from sucrose (table sugar) that comes from beets.
 That means there is less overall carbohydrate from corn in these products vs. Neocate powder products, calorie-for-calorie.

 Carbohydrates are essential for life, so carbohydrate ingredients are in every nutritionally complete formula.